cozcinar/VI_VMAF_4_360/readme.md

 * pip install imageio
 * pip install python-csv

-### Adding mp4 files
+### Adding video files

-Secondly, you should locate all distorted mp4 files and a reference mp4 file into the __videos__ folder.
+Secondly, you should locate all distorted '.mp4' or '.yuv' files and a reference '.mp4' or '.yuv' file into the __videos__ folder.
+__warning__ Please make sure that all videos have the same resolution.

 ### Testing